About The Artist

 RISING FROM THE ASHES

 In 2009, Gibby’s studio and bronze foundry was destroyed in a fire.
-Most of the early molds from Gibby’s career were destroyed.
+Most of the early molds from Gibby’s career were ruined.
 With tremendous support from family, friends, galleries, and past clientele, Gibby was able to rebuild a new portfolio of bronzes from the ashes.
 From that experience Gibby learned about the importance of endurance and the value of strong relationships.
-Much of Gibby’s themes in his current portfolio was influenced by the humbling experience of loss and reliance on others and God to rebuild.
+Many of Gibby’s themes in his current portfolio were influenced by the humbling experience of loss and reliance on others and God to rebuild.